Living Water: Old Testament

+New Testament

 In John's Gospel, the phrase is attributed to Jesus speaking with the Samaritan woman whom he meets at Jacob's Well in Sychar:

 "If you knew the gift of God and who it is that asks you for a drink, you would have asked him and he would have given you living water".

+The woman asks where she can find this living water, and Jesus answers that he is its spring.

 In Gnosticism

 In the Sethian Gnostic text Zostrianos, the Living Water is personified with the name Yesseus Mazareus Yessedekeus.

+In Mandaeism

 In Mandaeism, living water (fresh, natural, flowing water; ࡌࡉࡀ ࡄࡉࡉࡀ; pronounced meyyā heyyī in Modern Mandaic) is a requirement for baptism (maṣbuta), and therefore can only take place in rivers called yardna.